lukensmall/pkg_ping/README.md

    -vvvv will also show dns lookup output.

 -V will stop all output except error messages.
-It overrides all -v instances. useful if run inside of a daemon.
+It overrides all -v instances; useful if run inside of a daemon.

 pkg_ping will shorten the timeout period to the download time of the fastest previos mirror throughout execution if no -v or if -V is used, so if you want the fastest results, use either no -v or use -V